 Black Magnolias with Voices

-This program draws from scholarship on Black girls’ multiple identities and literacies in a culture that has historically and systemically excluded them from spaces of empowerment.
+This program aligns with scholarship on Black girls’ multiple identities and literacies in a culture that has historically and systemically excluded them from spaces of empowerment.
 The MLP established Black Magnolias with Voices to give Black girls and women in Mississippi an outlet to build creative texts, address issues important to them, and use their work to capture life as they experience it.

 Our daughters have something to say!
 Read about it!